Environmental

 Biodiversity Law

-Seminar - This course will cover the law of biodiversity, with a focus on the laws of the United States.
+Seminar — 2 units.
+This course will cover the law of biodiversity, with a focus on the laws of the United States.
 We will review the science of biodiversity and biodiversity loss, and then examine laws addressing biodiversity at the federal, state, and local levels.
 We will cover biodiversity law, ecosystem management, and emerging challenges like climate change and renewable energy development.
 The course will be graded based on short response papers and participation in class discussions.

 Drafting a Solar Farm Bill Practicum

-Skills - 2 hours.
+Skills — 2 units.
 Drafting a Solar Farm Bill is a practicum in which the class acts as an advisory law firm for its client, a solar farm bill solution and its facilitator, the educational non-profit Climate Solutions Advocacy Institute (CSAI).
 The class objective is to provide the client with a white paper that can advise CSAI in its development of a massive solar farm bill, financed by green bonds.

 Advanced Topics in Administrative Law

-Seminar – 2 hours.
+Seminar — 2 units.
 Much of our modern federal government relies on administrative agencies exercising authority delegated to them by Congress.
 Federal courts have traditionally deferred to agencies’ implementation of the statutes they administer, although these courts also set aside (or “vacate”) agency actions they find to be unlawful.
 In recent years, however, several justices on the U.S. Supreme Court have openly called for revisiting several administrative law doctrines that underlie this system.

 Administrative Law

-Lecture - 3 hours.
+Lecture — 3 units.
 Course examines how the U.S. Constitution and the federal Administrative Procedure Act constrain and regulate decision making by government agencies and officials.
 Topics include administrative due process, separation of powers, delegation of authority to agencies, procedural requirements for agency adjudication and rulemaking, and the extent and limits of judicial review.
 This course is highly recommended for anyone intending to practice in any public law area or at the intersection of public/private law.

 Energy Law

-2 hours.
+Discussion — 2 units.
 This course explores the history, law, and public policy of energy regulation in the United States, emphasizing economic and environmental regulation.
 Competitive restructuring of the natural gas and electric utility industries is emphasized.
 The basic regulatory schemes for other energy sources—hydroelectric power, coal, oil, and nuclear power—are explored depending on class interest.
 This seminar is recommended to anyone interested in the energy sector, various models of economic regulation, or regulated industries.